AmrYami/BaseModule/README.md

 first just you need to do composer update then do php artisan migrate --seed table users using engine myisam to use full text search

-in front list users has input for search in (name, email, phone)
+in front list users has input for search in (name, email, phone) just write and enter

-still working on this base module to make it perfect.
+i have been working on this project since some times ago and need to make it perfect

 1-restructure framework to work as modules mean that every module has its own (controllers, models, views, middlewars, migrations, service providers, routs).
 2-auth web and api using jwt-auth